Print

 Appendix: Connect with an Asana Personal Access Token

-This method is a free alternative to the method described above.
+This method is an alternative to the method described above.
 Instead of clicking Connect, retrieve your own personal token.

 1. Log in to Asana and click your profile icon in the top right corner to open the profile drop-down menu.
 Click 'My Profile Settings'